 The product, which was granted a U.S. patent, contains no known allergens, and is free of corn, soy, wheat, and yeast.
 It is latex-free with an adhesive that can secure the patch discreetly under the clothes for up to twelve hours and is waterproof.
-Each pack of five currently costs $29.95.
-Just order on their website (and get free shipping in the continental US).
+Each pack of five currently costs $29.95, and you can order on their website (and get free shipping in the continental US).

 You can read ingredient labels at TheGoPatch.com, which include warnings for pregnant or nursing mothers (and kids under the age of 4) to consult a doctor before use.

 Homeopathy is a controversial topic in the medical community, although many millions of patients use the treatments worldwide.
 A 2015 study by Australia’s National Health and Medical Research Council concluded there is no reliable evidence so far that homeopathy is effective.
 Science can’t explain how a product containing such diluted amounts of active ingredients can have any effect, but it remains the second largest system of medicine in the world.

-I met Nicole at a recent dinner party, and became super excited to write an article about her.
-After hearing about our inspiring mission at GNN to spread good news, she offered a small commission on each purchase for GNN.
+I met Nicole at a summer dinner party and immediately wanted to write an article about her.
+After she heard about our inspiring mission at GNN to spread good news, she offered a small commission on products for GNN.

 Nicole is just grateful she gets to touch more people’s lives with GoPatch, than she ever could with just her two hands.